hankzhang2003/spotify-billboard-analysis/README.md

 ## Feature Engineering + NLP: NLP Pipeline

 From the scraped lyrics, I processed the lyrics into a corpus.
 This was done by first importing the saved file stored from the web scraping earlier.
-From this dataframe, the invalid songs were removed and the lines were cleaned
+From this dataframe, the invalid songs were removed and the lines were cleaned with

+&nbsp;

+## Models: Rock Valence Classification

+&nbsp;

-## Models: Logistic Regression
+## Models: Pop Valence Classification

-## Models: Gradient Boosting Classifier
+## Gradient Boosting Classifier

+Did hyperparameter tuning on learning rate, number of trees, subsample rate, and max depth.
+Final model uses 0.2 learning rate, 150 trees, 1.0 subsample rate, and 7 max depth.

-## Models: Gradient Boosting Regressor
+## Gradient Boosting Regressor

+Did hyperparameter tuning on learning rate, number of trees, subsample rate, and max depth.
+Final model uses 0.2 learning rate, 150 trees, 1.0 subsample rate, and 7 max depth.

-## Models: Multilayer Perceptron
+## Multilayer Perceptron

+Still in progress, not fully implemented yet.

 &nbsp;